tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 run SuperCoolApp.new
 ```
-But this doesn't do anything interesting , this will just display ```Hello World``` for all requests .
+But this doesn't do anything interesting, this will just display ```Hello World``` for all requests .
 Because we were returning same output without even considering the parameter ```env``` .
 Let's have a look into by returning env hash as output

 ```ruby
 class CoolApp